North Asia

 Topographically, the region is dominated by the Eurasian Plate, except for its eastern part, which lies on the North American, Amurian, and Okhotsk Plates.
 It is divided by three major plains: the West Siberian Plain, Central Siberian Plateau, and Verhoyansk-Chukotka collision zone.
 The Uralian orogeny in the west raised Ural Mountains, the informal boundary between Asia and Europe.
 Tectonic and volcanic activities are frequently occurred in the eastern part of the region as part of the Ring of Fire, evidenced by the formation of island arcs such as the Kuril Islands and ultra-prominent peaks such as Klyuchevskaya Sopka, Kronotsky, and Koryaksky.
-The central part of North Asia is a large igneous province called the Siberian Traps, formed by a massive eruption occurred 250 million years ago.
+The central part of North Asia is a large igneous province called the Siberian Traps, formed by a massive eruption which occurred 250 million years ago.
 The formation of the traps coincided with the Permian–Triassic extinction event.

-North Asia, geographically, is a subregion of Asia.
-However, because it was colonised and incorporated into Russia, many international organisations either consider or classify North Asia as part of Eastern Europe along with European Russia.
-European cultural influences, specifically Russian, are predominant in the entire region, due to it experiencing Russian emigration from Europe starting from the 18th century.
-Slavs and other Indo-Europeans make up the vast majority of North Asia's population, and over 85% of the region's population is of European descent.
+Geographically, North Asia is a subregion of Asia.
+Historically, it has been home to various East Asian-related ethnic groups from a diverse range of language families, including the Ainu, Chukotko-Kamchatkan, Mongolic, Nivkh, Tungusic, Turkic, Uralic, Yeniseian, Yukaghir, and Eskaleut peoples.
+However, due to the Russian conquest of Siberia, the entirety of North Asia was colonised and incorporated into Russia.
+European cultural influences, specifically Russian, are predominant in the entire region, due to it experiencing Russian emigration from Europe starting from the 16th century.
+Slavs and other Indo-Europeans make up the vast majority of North Asia's population, and over 85% of the region's population is of European descent, whereas the indigenous peoples comprise only about 5% of the North Asian population.